 A fever isn’t always a problem.
 Defined as a temporary increase in body temperature, a fever is just a symptom, not an illness.

 In fact, sometimes a fever can be a good thing: It’s often a sign that your body is fighting an infection or illness.
-But how do you know when to let a fever run its course and when to pay a visit to your doctor?
+But how do you know when a fever is dangerous?
+When is it time to see a doctor for a high temperature?

 The Basics of Body Temperature